nens/threedi-docs/source/a_releasenotes.rst

 - Bug concerning the chosen boundary condition type for some cases that include 1D and 2D boundaries
 - For a specific combination of SpatiaLite-settings, e.g. multiple entries in v2_global_settings table, egg-shaped profiles were not processed correctly
-- DEM edits are now possible outside the -10 and +10 range
+- DEM edits are now possible outside the -10 m and +10 m range

 Furthermore, on de LiveSite a wider range of design rainfall events is availble.
 This concern some specific Dutch rainfall events (DPRA buien).